abhishek123mojumdar/abhishek-js-css-frontend/my-app/Readme-react-notes.md

 Single page application
 React is a Js library , for building user interfaces.
-React is created and maintained by Facebook it has a component based architecture , It helos to breakdown our application into small encapsulated parts which is then further agrregated to create complex UI
+React is created and maintained by Facebook it has a component based architecture , It helps to breakdown our application into small encapsulated parts which is then further agrregated to create complex UI
 The main positive of using component is to write reusable code i.e a code can be used many times.
 We do not need to write the same code again and again for the same functionality .
 Just as we do in functions.
 React is decalrative --> i.e tell React what is the requirement and React with the help of React DOM livrary will create the required UI for you .
 (Artist example : draw a landscape)
 React can be integrated with any application.
 Just like Jquery.